 Getting to and from the Cruise Port

 The easiest and cheapest way to get to and from the cruise port is usually by rideshare (uber or lyft).
 You can look to see what transportation the cruise line offers.
 Our experience is that these transfers are usually more expensive but can make sense if you’re with a large group.
-Contact your travel agent if you need help booking airport transfers.
+Let us know if you need help booking airport transfers.

 Getting from the Cruise Port to the Airport

 Cruise add-ons are the luxuries that are not included in your cruise fare (unless you book with a promotion).
 This includes things like drink packages and wifi on-board.
 These add-ons are typically a per day charge that is charged everyday during your trip.
+You can always check your cruise line’s website (or mobile app) for information and pricing!
 Some cruise lines like Royal Caribbean, Norwegian, and Celebrity run special promotions for these add-ons during the year that can save you a lot of money!
-Other cruise lines like Princess and Holland-America have flat fees for these add-ons and don’t offer too many promotions.
-Ask your travel agent for help booking these add-ons as they will be able to get you the best price.
-You can also check your cruise line’s website (or mobile app) for information on add-ons!
+Make sure to check their website around holidays to see if there are any special deals.
+Other cruise lines like Princess and Holland-America have flat fees for these add-ons and don’t typically offer promotions.
+Let us know if you need help booking these add-ons or if you have any questions.

 Drink Packages

 It is no secret that people love to drink (both alcoholic and non-alcoholic) beverages on cruises.
 No matter your drinking preference, every cruise line will have a drink package that meets your needs.
 Even if you don’t drink alcohol!
-Talk to your travel agent about different options and they can help you know if a drink package makes sense for you and make sure you get the best deal possible.
+We’re happy to help you know if a drink package makes sense for you or help find the best option.

 Wifi

-While cruising at sea between ports you won’t have access to cell service or data.
+While cruising at sea between ports you may not have access to cell service or data.
 This can be nice if you want to unplug, relax, and spend time with loved ones.
 If you need to stay connected, you have to purchase a wifi package.
 They have different packages for different internet speeds as well as, number of devices that will access the internet.
 Keep in mind that if you purchase wifi for 1 device, you can use multiple devices but only 1 can be connected at a time to the internet.
-Talk to your travel agent about wifi at sea to understand what package is best for you.
+Let us know if you have questions about wifi at sea to understand what package is best for you.

 Conclusion